-Menopause is usually obvious, but blood tests may be done to confirm it.
+Menopause is diagnosed when a woman has not had a period for 1 year, but blood tests may be done to confirm it.

-Perimenopause is a distinctive transitional period that occurs during the years before and the 1 year after the last menstrual period.
+Perimenopause refers to the several years before and the 1 year after the last menstrual period.
 How many years of perimenopause precede the last menstrual period varies greatly.
 During perimenopause, estrogen and progesterone levels fluctuate widely.
 These fluctuations are thought to cause the menopausal symptoms experienced by many women in their 40s.

 During perimenopause, symptoms may be nonexistent, mild, moderate, or severe.
-Symptoms may last from 6 months to about 10 years.
+Symptoms may last from 6 months to about 10 years, sometimes longer.